adibarra/HCR-CNN/README.md

 ### Model 1: MNIST Digits

 Below are the results for the 3 best performing models trained on the MNIST digits dataset.
-All models were trained for 30 epochs.

-Total trained models: ~ 7000
+Total trained models: ~ 7000 \
 Total training time: ~ 72 hours

 ##### Best Models